High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 Bounce Rate Offender 3: Website Speed

 We can’t stress site speed enough.
 Google makes no secret that speed is a ranking factor.
-It’s one of the first things we address when taking on a new SEO Client.
+It’s one of the first things we address when taking on a new SEO client.
 We also advise that no matter how much other great stuff you may be doing, if your page is slow, then a lot of it isn’t going to help that much.

 Site speed may be an obsession and a life-consuming pastime for people like me, the author.
 Still, the difference you see from speed improvements is palpable.